MusabMahmoodh/review-pulse/server/SCRIPTS.md

 ```

 **What it creates:**
-- **Restaurant:** "The Culinary Corner"
+- **Teacher:** "Dr. John Smith"
-  - Email: `demo@restaurant.com`
+  - Email: `demo@teacher.com`
   - Password: `demo123`
-  - Restaurant ID: Auto-generated
+  - Teacher ID: Auto-generated
-- **Feedback:** 6 sample feedback entries with various ratings
+- **Feedback:** 6 sample student feedback entries with various ratings
 - **External Reviews:** 3 reviews from Google, Facebook, and Instagram
 - **AI Insight:** 1 AI-generated insight with recommendations

 **Demo Credentials:**
 ```
-Email: demo@restaurant.com
+Email: demo@teacher.com
 Password: demo123
 ```

 **Notes:**
-- The script checks if a demo restaurant already exists
+- The script checks if a demo teacher already exists
 - If it exists, the script will exit without creating duplicates
-- Delete the existing demo restaurant first if you want to recreate it
+- Delete the existing demo teacher first if you want to recreate it
 - All dates are set to recent dates (within the last week)

 ## Running Scripts